k2view-academy/K2View-Academy/articles/27_auditing/03_persistence_strategy.md

 The persistence of the data published by the Auditing mechanism can be controlled.
 Product provides three persistence strategies:

 * **com.k2view.fabric.auditing.persistence.SystemDbBeanPersistence** (default) — the data is written to **k2_auditing** table in the metadata keyspace (k2audit by default) atthe system database.
 * **com.k2view.fabric.auditing.persistence.KafkaBeanPersistence** — Kafka persistence strategy.
-The audit data is written to **k2audit** default topic.
+Audit data is written to **k2audit** default topic.
-* **com.k2view.fabric.auditing.persistence.AuditLog** — the data is written to the [k2Fabric log files](/articles/21_Fabric_troubleshooting/02_Fabric_troubleshooting_log_files.md)
+* **com.k2view.fabric.auditing.persistence.AuditLog** — the data is written to the [k2Fabric log files](/articles/21_Fabric_troubleshooting/02_Fabric_troubleshooting_log_files.md).

-Persistence strategy is defined in the **config.ini** using the `AUDIT_PERSISTENCE_STRATEGY` parameter, which by default, is set to **com.k2view.fabric.auditing.persistence.SystemDbBeanPersistence**.
+Persistence strategy is defined in the **config.ini** using the `AUDIT_PERSISTENCE_STRATEGY` parameter, which defaults to **com.k2view.fabric.auditing.persistence.SystemDbBeanPersistence**.

-In addition to the above product strategies, a new strategy can be defined by creating your own class.
-The steps on how to do it are explained further on in this article.
+In addition to the product strategies described above, a new strategy can be defined by creating your own class.
+The required steps are explained further on in this article.

 ### How Can I Set The Persistence Strategy to Kafka?

-In order to switch the persistence strategy to Kafka, do the following:
+In order to switch the persistence strategy to Kafka, perform the following actions:

 1. Update the **AUDIT_PERSISTENCY_STRATEGY** parameter in the **config.ini** file to: